-Experiment 2A: Double-Mediated Paired-Associates
+Experiment 2A: Double-Mediated Pairs

-Findings from Experiments 1A/1B are consistent with a relational encoding account of JOL reactivity and suggest that positive JOL reactivity on cue-target word pairs reflects the JOL task strengthening underlying relations between cue and target.
-However, as noted above, participants JOLs were often greater for mediated paired-associates compared to unrelated pairs, suggesting that participants may have still perceived mediated paired-associates as being thematically related even though the cue and target were directly unrelated based on free-association norms.
-Moreover, because JOLs are thought to direct participants’ attention towards intrinsic relatedness cues which inform their JOLs (e.g., Koriat, 1997), the act of making JOLs may have encouraged participants to guess the mediator.
+Findings from Experiments 1A/1B are consistent with a relational encoding account of JOL reactivity and suggest that positive JOL reactivity on cue-target pairs reflects the JOL task strengthening underlying relations between cue and target.
+However, as noted above, participants’ JOLs were often greater for mediated pairs than unrelated pairs, suggesting that participants may have still perceived mediated pairs as being thematically related even though the cue and target were unrelated based on free-association norms.
+Moreover, because JOLs are thought to direct attention towards intrinsic relatedness cues which inform their JOLs (e.g., Koriat, 1997), providing JOLs may have encouraged participants to guess the mediator.

-To account for this possibility, Experiment 2A used double-mediated paired-associates.
+To account for this possibility, Experiment 2A used double-mediated pairs.
 Unlike the mediated pairs used previously in which the cue and target were indirectly linked through a single concept, words presented in double-mediated pairs are indirectly connected through two linked concepts.
 Importantly, although the target in a double-mediated pair is a direct associate of the second mediator, it is unrelated to the first mediator or the cue.
-To illustrate, the double-mediated pair school – sign has a full associative pathway between the cue and target in which the association travels through school – bus – stop – sign.
+To illustrate, the double-mediated pair school – sign has a full associative pathway between the cue and target in which the association travels sequentially through school – bus – stop – sign.
 Based on the Nelson et al., free association norms, the FAS between school and bus is .071, bus and stop is .063, and stop and sign is .112.
 However, all other pairings between these concepts are unrelated based on the norms, including any potential pairings of the target with the first mediator or cue.
-Thus, double-mediated paired-associates provide a stimuli type in which guessing the potential links between paired items is more difficult.
+Thus, double-mediated pairs provide a stimuli type in which guessing the potential links between paired items is more difficult.
 Additionally, the greater distance between cue and target in the associative network also provides a stronger test of the relational encoding account of JOL reactivity, as any activation of the target word through spreading activation would be expected to be weaker relative to when concepts are mediated by a single concept (e.g., school – stop).

 Method